 When the sun's rays reach the dark green leaves, they are partly transformed into heat.
 But since the chemical process of binding the CO2 needs consistently low temperatures, the heat must somehow be dissipated: water then constantly evaporates from the leaves to keep the temperature stable, which helps humidify the air.
 The water collected by the roots, in turn, helps in drying out facades and foundations.

 Green facades will "eat" unwanted heat in the summer and provide you with air and wall cooling benefits.
 How is this possible?
-On the one hand, it is the above evaporation, the (heat-) energy consumed, on the other hand, the chemical processes around the carbon.
+One, it is the previously described evaporation process which consumes the (heat-) energy; two, it is the chemical processes around the carbon.
 The heat created during combustion of carbon to carbon dioxide is needed more or less again when captured and consumed, if the carbon is again involved in photosynthesis...
-So the surrounding air cools and falls down, similar to a forest with the palpable coolness one feels.
-But what is even more important is that the emergence of strongly heated air is curbed and air velocities in the floor area will be reduced.
-There will be less dust whirled up and restricted smog.
-This topic is now even the content of scientific study.
+So the surrounding air cools and 'descends,' similar to a forest with the palpable coolness one feels.
+But what is even more important is that the emergence of strongly heated air is slowed down and air velocities in the ground reduced.
+There will be less dust whirled up, which will then limit smog formation.
+This topic is now even the content of scientific study!

 Leaves in the garden facade also absorb dust, especially most toxic particulate matter.
 Once "captured," these extremely small nano-particles are hardly dangerous and are then washed away with the next rain, or are composted during autumnal leaf-fall.